 What causes it?

 Cerebral palsy can be caused by many things, which result in either a bleed in the brain (haemorrhage) or lack of oxygen to the brain (anoxia).
-These include: prematurity, infections (such as meningitis), traumatic birth, problems in utero (in the womb), head injuries (including non-accidental injuries), near-drowning and strokes.
+Examples of these are: infections before and after birth , traumatic birth, problems in utero (in the womb), abnormal brain development, head injury.

 Is there a cure?

 While there is no cure, therapy can help children and their families manage the problems that cerebral palsy presents.
-This can change the clinical presentation (symptoms) of the condition.
+This can change the clinical presentation (symptoms) of the condition working towards the child’s full potential within their daily lives.

 Is it progressive?

-No, the damage to the brain doesn’t change but some of the associated problems that some children present with can lead to a shortened life expectancy.
+Cerebral palsy is not life limiting as the initial damage to the brain doesn’t change.
+However, some of the associated problems that some children present with can lead to a shortened life expectancy.
 This is only in a minority of children.

 Is every child with cerebral palsy the same?

-No, just like able-bodied children, every child with cerebral palsy is different, with their own, unique set of abilities and problems.
+No, just like able-bodied children, every child with cerebral palsy is different, with their own, unique set of abilities and difficulties.